 2. Connect the device to the computer.

-5. If prompted with a pop-up window, confirm the action by clicking on Restore, and then follow the on-screen instructions.
+5. If prompted by a pop-up window, confirm the action by clicking on “Restore,” and then follow the on-screen instructions.

 6. Wait for iTunes to work its magic.

-7. Make sure that the device has been restored to factory settings.
-If the device displays the iOS Setup Assistant upon booting up, the restoration was successful and the FBI virus was successfully removed.
+7. Ensure that the device has been restored to factory settings.
+If the device displays the iOS Setup Assistant upon booting up, the restoration was successful, and the FBI virus was successfully removed.